Category Archives: Software

 Base._getInsider will only ever pass #insider via a pre-determined method on a class it is configured to trust.
 A method in an untrusted class has two options:

-1. Follow the pattern, creating its own handoff function and supplying its own class to Base._getInsider
+1. Follow the pattern, creating its own hand-off function and supplying its own class to Base._getInsider

 2. “Lie”, passing a trusted class to Base._getInsider instead

 In the first case, the class will not be on the trusted list, so Base._getInsider will throw an error without even attempting to distribute access.
-This result will be typical for trust misconfiguration (a sub-class that should be trusted wasn’t added to the trust configuration, or the wrong trust configuration is being loaded).
+This result will be typical for trust misconfiguration (a class that should be trusted wasn’t added to the trust configuration, or the wrong trust configuration is being loaded).

 In the second case, Base._getInsider will distribute #insider access to the specified (trusted class) baton, but the requesting method, being of a different class, will have no access to the trusted-class baton.
 This might happen as the result of malicious code, or if “hard-wired” class names are being used instead of the boilerplate approach in the pattern as documented.